westmere7/Adflow_local/README.md

 - **Fonts** — brand fonts (Museo, Helvetica Neue LT Pro) and the portals' UI fonts (Inter, Outfit) are self-hosted under `data/fonts/`.
 No Google Fonts.
 - **No backend** — no accounts, no server-side database, no uploads, no telemetry.
 The only HTTP traffic is the app requesting its own files from the loopback server inside it.
 - **Desktop shell** — Electron, with `electron-builder` producing an unpacked portable folder.
 The shell is 3 files / ~300 lines and changes nothing in the application below it.
+- **Container image** — an unprivileged nginx image (port 8080, health endpoint) serving the same static files, kept for ITS review and intranet hosting.
+See [DEPLOYMENT.md](DEPLOYMENT.md).

 ### Project Structure